jusjusjus/EDFbrowser/README.txt

 The GCC compiler or MinGW-w64 on windows. <http://mingw-w64.sourceforge.net/>

 Introduction
 ============

 EDFView is a Qt4 application and uses qmake as part of the build process.  qmake is part of your Qt4 installation.

+edfView.pro is the one that compiles (not edfbrowser.pro).
+To compile in a Windows machine:
+--Make sure the environment variables and path are set correctly --Open this project and make sure to select the correct compiler for configuration --Go to Sources/main.cpp in QT creator and build this porject

 Build and run without "installing"